Dick LeBeau: NFL

-LeBeau was drafted in the fifth round in 1959 by the Cleveland Browns, but was cut in training camp.
+LeBeau was selected in the fifth round in 1959 by the Cleveland Browns, but was cut in training camp.
 A few months later, he was signed by the Detroit Lions.
 He played 14 seasons in Detroit and was teamed with Hall of Famers Dick "Night Train" Lane, Yale Lary, and Lem Barney as part of a Detroit secondary that was one of the most feared in the NFL.
 Johnny Unitas always had respect for him, stating, "Dick is a good corner.
 I am just glad Night Train Lane is gone.

 LeBeau is widely considered to be one of the greatest defensive backs in Lions history.
 He recorded 62 interceptions for 762 yards and four touchdowns.
-His 62 interceptions are still a Lions franchise record, and he is tied for seventh all-time in NFL history.
+His 62 interceptions are still a Lions franchise record, and he is tied for tenth all-time in NFL history.
 His 762 interception return yards rank third all-time in team history.

 LeBeau was also one of the most durable players in the league.
-In 14 years, he played 185 games – placing him fourth on Detroit's all-time list.
+In 14 years, he played 185 games, placing him fourth on Detroit's all-time list.
 He is third all-time for most seasons played (14) and previously held the NFL record for consecutive appearances by a cornerback with 171, which has since been broken by Ronde Barber.
 LeBeau also recovered nine fumbles, returning them for 53 yards and a touchdown.

 During his career, LeBeau was named to three consecutive Pro Bowls (1964–1966).
 In 1970, he established a career-high nine interceptions (tied for sixth on the team's all-time single-season interceptions list).
 LeBeau was a major defensive contributor to the Lions finishing with a 10–4 record that season.
 The Lions finished second in the NFC Central and earned a berth in the playoffs.

 In 2010, LeBeau was voted into the Pro Football Hall of Fame along with running back Floyd Little.

 LeBeau was honored by the Lions and inducted into the Pride of the Lions in 2010.